EN / TH

 Short-Term Target

-Replace all office lights with LED bulbs to save energy and reduce greenhouse gas emissions
+Replace all office lights with LED bulbs to save energy and reduce greenhouse gas emissions within 2029

 Long-Term Target